top of page

 black-background-with-white-spotlight_53876-104891.jpg

-Scottish William IV period, manner of Trotter of Edinburgh c1830
+Scottish William IV period, manner of Trotter, Chest of Drawers circa 1830

 A superbly figured Scottish bookmatched mahogany chest of drawers of highly unusual black-front form, featuring magnificent turned green horn knobs inlaid with mother-of-pearl,